mgoulish/mercury/README.md

      with a hat on it. )  Like this:  ☿

   4. At the ☿ prompt, type inc demo_1 <enter>.
 This should start running a script, one line at a time.
+This demo will make a simple network and run it, and make a couple clients and run them.